North Carolina relief pitcher Chris McCue had nothing to work with in the sixth inning other than the ball in his hand.

 It was his job to protect a 6-1 lead with High Point base-runners covering the bags and one out.
 He did that with a pop out to shallow right field and a strikeout.
 Both outs he recorded with his fastball.

-“I’ve been put in a lot of pressure situations, so I’m kind of used to it,” McCue said.
+“I’ve been put in a lot of pressure situations, so I’m kind of used to it,” McCue said.“I’ve been able to hit my spots with my fastball and that’s been effective — so we keep using that.”

 It was the only life the Panthers showed since their one-run second inning, and McCue snuffed it out.
 That effort helped No. 7 UNC (28-9) absorb a three-run ninth inning from High Point (22-17) to win 10-5.